-27. Casual Employment
+25. Casual Employment

-- 27.1 A casual employee is an employee who: - (a) Was offered and accepted employment on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work. - (b) To avoid doubt, a regular pattern of hours does not of itself indicate a firm advance commitment to continuing and indefinite work according to an agreed pattern of work. - 27.2 A casual employee will be paid: - (a) the ordinary hourly rate of pay for the classification assigned; and - (b) a casual loading of 25% of the ordinary hourly rate of pay, in lieu of paid leave (except long service leave) and public holidays not worked. - 27.3 Casual employees are not eligible for incremental adjustment to their salary. - 27.4 The minimum daily engagement of a casual employee is three hours, where superannuation will be paid on the full three hours as if superannuation guarantee applied, provided those hours do not attract overtime payments.
+- 25.1 A casual employee is an employee who: - (a) was offered and accepted employment on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work; and - (b) to avoid doubt, a regular pattern of hours does not of itself indicate a firm advance commitment to continuing and indefinite work according to an agreed pattern of work. - 25.2 A casual employee will be paid: - (a) the ordinary hourly rate of pay for the classification assigned; and - (b) a casual loading of 25% of the ordinary hourly rate of pay, in lieu of paid leave (except long service leave) and public holidays not worked. - 25.3 Casual employees are not eligible for incremental adjustment to their salary. - 25.4 The minimum daily engagement of a casual employee is three hours.

-Note: for the purpose of clause 27.4, work commencing prior to midnight on one day and continuing into the next day, counts as one engagement.
+Note: for the purpose of clause 25.4, work commencing prior to midnight on one day and continuing into the next day, counts as one engagement.

-27.5 An employee's right to request and employer's obligation to offer conversion from casual employment to full-time or part-time employment are provided for in the NES.
+- 25.5 Where the minimum daily engagement of a casual employee is less than three hours, superannuation will be paid on the full three hours as if superannuation guarantee applied, provided those hours do not attract overtime payments. - 25.6 An employee's right to request and employer's obligation to offer conversion from casual employment to full-time or part-time employment are provided for in the NES.

-28. Apprentices
+26. Apprentices